MoranOshia/EvilTwin/README.md

-# EvilTwin
-# Evil Twin Attack/Defence
+# Evil Twin Attack and Defence
 ## Introduction:
 This project is a python program of an attack and defence tool.